-Our Partner Operating Principles set the same Modern Slavery expectations on our global partner network.
+Our Partner Operating Principles set the same expectations on our global partner network.
 In addition to this, our contractual agreements with partners require their compliance with the Modern Slavery Act, and that they take reasonable steps to ensure that their business and supply chain remains free of slavery, servitude, human trafficking, forced or compulsory labour, and/or child labour.

 Our Corporate Risk Management Framework specifically identifies “Supply Chain” as a category of risk and, as such, risks within this category, including any related to Modern Slavery, are regularly reviewed and mitigated.
-Risks previously identified in this area have resulted in the development of our Supplier and Partner Operating Principles, and enhancements to both our supplier due diligence and our supplier review.
+Risks previously identified in this area have resulted in the development of our Supplier and Partner Operating Principles, and enhancements to both our supplier due diligence and our supplier review process.

 Our Activities to date & Future Plans

 We have a Modern Slavery and Human Trafficking Policy which requires all staff to promptly report any concerns or suspicions of malpractice, and to avoid any activity that might lead to, or suggest, a breach of the policy.
-The policy is made available to all staff via the company intranet and publicly on request.
+The policy is made available to all staff via the company intranet and to third parties on request.
 Failure to comply with the policy will be investigated and may be treated as a disciplinary offence.
 We may terminate our relationship with individuals and organisations working on our behalf if they breach this policy.